t-a-y-l-o-r/bash_profile/README.md

 `....` works like "cd ../.."

-`rebash` will resource your bash profile, very hand if you are like me and like to break things
+`rebash` will resource your bash profile, very handy if you are like me and like to break things